-Tours of the Long Tunnel Extended Mine are conducted every day of the year.
-On weekends, public holidays and school holidays they are scheduled for 12:00 noon; 1:30pm and 3:00pm.
+Tours of the Long Tunnel Extended Mine are conducted every day of the year, except for Christmas Day.
+On weekends, Wednesdays, public holidays and school holidays they are scheduled for 12:00 noon; 1:30pm and 3:00pm.
 On all other days tours are conducted at 1:30pm only.
 Tour numbers are generally limited to around 20 people in order to ensure a more personal experience.

 Visitors must arrive at the Mine at least 15 minutes before the advertised tour time in order to guarantee inclusion.
 Group numbers are generally limited to around 20 people

-General enquiries and bookings for groups of 12 or more can be made by phoning the Mine Office on 03-5165 6259 between 1:00pm and 2:30pm or by email to mine@ walhallaboard.org.au.
+General enquiries and bookings for groups of 12 or more can be made by phoning the Mine Office on 03-5165 6259 between 1:00pm and 2:30pm or by email to firstname.lastname@example.org.

 The Mine is adequately lit and well ventilated.
 Tours do not enter overly confined spaces and are conducted on flat walking surfaces.
 Accessible by wheelchair and children’s pushers is possible with a basic wheelchair and children’s pusher available on request.

 Each tour lasts approximately 50 minutes and takes visitors approximately 260 metres underground into a large machinery chamber hewn from solid rock around 150 years ago.
 Mining methods and history are discussed while the famous Cohens Line of Reef is visited.

 Tickets are purchased at the Mine Office with card or phone being the preferred methods of payment.

 - Family 2 adults and up to 2 children – $60

 - Children under the age of 16 – $20 (children under the age of 6 are free)

 - Seniors and concession card holders – $20